-Valencia, Spain’s third largest city, is divided into 87 neighborhoods, many of which were separate villages not long ago and still have their own distinct identity and culture.
-So where you stay in Valencia can have a significant impact on your trip.
+Valencia, Spain’s third largest city, is divided into 87 neighborhoods or barrios.
+Many of these barrios were once separate villages and still preserve their own distinct identity and culture.
+Therefore, your experience can be greatly influenced by the area you stay in.

 Hotels on map: 1.
 Only YOU Hotel (5 stars) • 2.
 Hotel Puerta Serranos (4 stars) • 3.
 BONNIES Suites & Spa (apartments) • 4.
 Palacio de Rojas (apartments) • 5.
 Hospes Palau de La Mar (5 stars) • 6.
 NH Collection (4 stars) • 7.
 Goya (apartments) • 8.
 Soho (aparthotel) • 9.
 The Westin (5 stars) • 10.
 Mythic (1 star) • 11.
 Ramirez Flats (aparthotel) • 12.
 Las Arenas (5 stars) • 13.
 Sea You Hotel (4 stars) • 14.
 Boutique Hotel Balandret (3 stars) • 15.
 Ilunion Aqua 4 (4 stars) • 16.
 Sercotel Alameda 41 (4 stars) • 17.
 Opera House B&B (3 stars) • 18.
 Core Suites (aparthotel)